23 Aug Significant Buy to Let Changes from Aldermore

 Technology Changes Improve Accessibility

-Their own research has indicated that 41% of landlords intend to increase their portfolio over the next year.
+Their own research has indicated that 41% of buy to let landlords intend to increase their portfolio over the next year.
 Interestingly, 15% of those that are not intending to expand will still seek to remortgage some of their properties.

 Aldermore clearly understand how making changes to their products not only supports the industry but their customer base too.
 Focusing not only on financial accessibility but on technology too, customers can access their mortgages from their mobile phones too.